Lilac City Roller Derby: Spokane's League

 What is roller derby?

 Roller derby is a full contact sport played on roller skates.
-Its origins come from humble beginnings as a form of entertainment played by women while men were overseas in the military.
+It's origins come from humble beginnings as a form of entertainment played by women while men were overseas in the military.
 Over time, roller derby evolved to incorporate elements of spectacle and theatricality, featuring impressive collisions and dramatic performances.
 In our present day, roller derby has witnessed a remarkable resurgence and has emerged as a fiercely competitive and inclusive sport.

 What's the goal?